bitwisely/etk/README.md

-# etk
+# ElasticSearch Tool Kit

 Makes life easy with ElasticSearch.

 Work in progress.
-Keep your belts fastened.
+Keep your seatbelts fastened.